arsium/EagleMonitorRAT/README.md

 # Eagle Monitor RAT | Next level remote access tool
 Fast, lightweight & easily customizable remote access tool written in C#.
 Consider this as an upgrade of HorusEyesRat which was written in VB.NET.

+# Planned to be reworked in a few months

 Inspirations & Sources :

 * Wifi Passwords Grabber : [SharpWifiGrabber](https://github.com/r3nhat/SharpWifiGrabber)